Our DIY Electric Fireplace {The REVEAL!}

 Here’s a quick rundown of the little details I added that went a long way towards making this look like it’s always been here:

-- I re-used the baseboard that was originally here on each side of the hearth, then I re-used the shoe molding and wrapped it all the way around the base of the hearth.
+- I re-used the baseboard and shoe molding that was originally here (plus a little extra) to wrap around the base of the hearth.
 Paired with painting the hearth the same paint color and sheen as all the trim work in our house, it really looks like it was meant to be here!

-- I used some quarter-round molding (painted with the Roman Clay) where the drywall meets the existing wall on the bottom portion of the fireplace – this is because our drywall work isn’t perfect (drywall is hard to get perfect), and we wanted it to look seamless.
+- I used some quarter-round molding (painted with the Roman Clay) where the drywall meets the existing wall on the bottom portion of the fireplace.
+This is largely because our drywall work isn’t perfect and we wanted it to look seamless.
 Installing that little piece of trim covered up any gaps and made it feel really finished.

 - I also used a small piece of wood trim under the mantel to cover up imperfect drywall edges there too.
 This is stained the same color as the mantel itself, and really blends right in to create a very polished look.